Skip to main content

 How long does it take to start appearing in AI search results?

 Most businesses that implement a targeted AI visibility strategy begin seeing citations within 60 to 90 days.
 The timeline depends on your current digital footprint, how much structured content already exists, and the competitiveness of your market.
+Run your free AI Blind Spot Scan.

 Can I pay to get my business recommended by ChatGPT or Perplexity?

 No. There is currently no paid placement program for ChatGPT or Perplexity recommendations.
 AI citations are earned through authority signals, not purchased.
 This actually levels the playing field for businesses willing to invest in the right strategy.
+Book a free 30-minute strategy call.

 Why does AI recommend my competitor but not me?